Powerlearnproject/se-day1-assignment-Michaeludeh/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+It is the systematic application of engineering principles, methods,and tools to the development and maintenance of high-quality software systems.

 Identify and describe at least three key milestones in the evolution of software engineering.